DataDog/hiring-engineers/answers.md

 To the evaluator , please feel free to contact me via Alexa Shanahan if you need access to my datadog instance to verify the evidence .
+My Name is Greg Kroon (Alias for repo is Grant ker)

 # Collecting Metrics: